 - Unveil the mysterious, isolated village of Phu for a whole day, known for its unchanged culture, preserved arts, and architecture dating back centuries

 Being located in one of the isolated sections of Nepal within the Annapurna region, the twin valley of Nar and Phu is a hidden treasure that is surrounded by diverse landscapes and rich, untouched Tibetan culture, with a limited footprint from the adventure seekers, as special permits are essential to enter this valley - hence, not everyone can get access here easily.
-It would be seriously no debate to consider Nar Phu valley Trekking as the top listed off beaten adventures in Nepal, which visits several Tibetan villages, through the rugged terrains and Tibetan plateau highlands like Mars, totally out of this world.
+It would be seriously no debate to consider Nar Phu Valley Trek as the top listed off beaten adventures in Nepal, which visits several Tibetan villages, through the rugged terrains and Tibetan plateau highlands like Mars, totally out of this world.
 While it might sound like an exaggeration, here are the top 5 reasons to undertake this adventure, which make you believe that heaven does exist here in the land of the Himalayas:

 Even though the Nar Phu Trek is considered one of the emerging treasures among the thrill seekers who love to explore the wonders of pristine landscapes, as compared to other expeditions, Nar Phu Valley is a newly opened route, just initiated in 2003 AD.
 Touching both the iconic regions of Manaslu and Annapurna, it is the less-traveled and less-frequented trail, due to its remote route and unfacilitated trailhead, where the ancient villages and the pathways, alleys, and locals preserving their culture are still in the ancient era.

 While many famous treks in Nepal are being rapidly spoiled by the modern infrastructure and equipped with luxury facilities, Nar and Phu valley remains the same from century to century, falling under the restricted remote area of Nepal.
 Imagine just settling at the local tea houses, where Tibetan locals call their home, and being savoured with the ancient culture of untamed original Tibetans, offering a feel of tranquility far away from the crowded modern world.
-Well, this is the Nar Phu Valley Trek for you!

 Immerse yourselves in the local hamlets, and gaze at animal herding process, agricultural farming activities, thangka painting woolings, and wake up with the sound of cows and yaks, and end the night with the chirping sound of the Himalayan birds and indulging in the local foods, made out of love - by opting one of the most precious hidden gem to exist in the Himalayas.